dwarvesf/nextjs-boilerplate/docs/TECH_ECOSYSTEM.md

 ## Architecture

-Most of frontend applications consist of four layers: Service connector, State management, Logic and UI.
+Most of the frontend applications consist of four layers: Service connector, State management, Logic and UI.
 We opinionate about the technology for each layer with a guarantee of production readiness.

 <div align="center">
     <img src="./img/architecture.png"  align="center" />